stinkymonkeyph/singapura/README.md

 ## current files as of today

-1. app
+1. app.
-...Contains the folders controller and model
+*Contains the folders controller and model

-2. core
+2. core.
-...cotains the core files of the framework ...*autoloader
+*cotains the core files of the framework
-...*router
+**autoloader
+**router

-3. public
+3. public.
-...contains index.php
+*contains index.php

-4. views
+4. views.
-...will contain all view templates
+*will contain all view templates